Snake (1808 ship)

 Snake was probably launched in Spain in 1802 and was a prize that came into British hands in 1808.
 Her first owner employed her a privateer, but in 1810 sold her.
-Thereafter she sailed between London or Plymouth and the Cape of Good Hope (CGH), or between 1809 an 1816 in the Post Office Packet Service from Falmouth.
+Thereafter she sailed between London or Plymouth and the Cape of Good Hope (CGH), or between 1809 and 1816 in the Post Office Packet Service from Falmouth.
 Afterwards she sailed between London and South America.
 She was last listed in 1824.

 Origins

 Between 1808 and 1814 both Lloyd's Register and the Register of Shipping give Snake's origin as a Spanish prize.
 However, in its issue for 1814, Lloyd's Register showed a change of origin from Spain to Île de France.
 The Register of Shipping followed suit in 1816.
 Neither register published in 1817.
 In 1818 and 1819 the Register of Shipping showed two vessels named Snake, one a Spanish prize and with other data from its pre-1816 listings, and the other a vessel with origin Île de France, and data broadly consistent with that in Lloyd's Register.
 In its volume for 1820, the Register of Shipping showed only the vessel with origin Île de France.

 Hackman, in his listing of vessels that either served the British East India Company (EIC), or after 1814 sailed to the East Indies under license from the EIC, used as a source a volume of Lloyd's Register from after 1814.
 He then jumped to the conclusion that the British had captured her during the 1810 British invasion of Isle de France.
 The information from the registers shows that this assumption is incorrect.
 Furthermore, on 15 February 1811, Lloyd's List reported the names and tons (bm) of the vessels taken at Port Louis after the invasion.
 Although some vessels are of roughly the correct tonnage, no vessel is a close fit.